North Dakota limits bathroom use for transgender people

 Rep. Eric Murphy was one of three Republicans who defied their party and voted against the bill when it was in the House.

 “I don’t try to be polarizing.
-I just don’t think there was a need for the legislation,” Murphy said in an interview with The Associated Press after the governor’s decision.
-The lawmaker from Grand Forks is a professor at the University of North Dakota.
+I just don’t think there was a need for the legislation,” the lawmaker from Grand Forks said in an interview after the new law was announced.

+Murphy, a professor of biomedical sciences at the University of North Dakota, said he doesn’t think there needs to be a law to tell school officials how to handle this issue.

 Last week, the governor signed a bill that restricts transgender health care in the state, immediately making it a crime to give gender-affirming care to people younger than 18.